 The Earliest Days of the Land Trust

-The story of the Land Trust begins in 1989, when property owners in Clallam County began calling the Parks department with questions about how they could protect the habitat, resources, and aesthetics that made their lands so special.
+The story of the Land Trust began in 1989, when property owners in Clallam County began calling the county parks department with questions about how they could protect their lands’ natural resources, habitats, and aesthetic beauty.
 Read more >

 First Properties Protected